diversario/resume/README.md

 # Summary
 Software engineer with 3+ years of professional experience focusing on Node.js and NoSQL data stores.
-I strive for sustainable and process-oriented development, love to collaborate on challenging projects, mentor and learn new languages — for a project or just for fun.
-Look for long-term, thought-out solution when it benefits the business.
+I strive for sustainable and process-oriented development, love to collaborate on challenging projects, mentor and be mentored, and learn new languages — for a project or just for fun.
+I look for a long-term, thought-out solution when it benefits the business.

 Attended NodeCamp 2012 on company's behalf.
 Active participant on Node.js mailing list and Github (npm modules).